SeanChromech/PicoWSLDevTemplate/README.md

 12. In the new window, File->Open Folder, select your project folder, and trust it if prompted.

-13. Install the C/C++ extension pack and Remote - WSL from the VS Code Extensions panel in the Aline WSL window.
+13. Install the C/C++ extension pack and Remote - WSL from the VS Code Extensions panel in the Alpine WSL window.

 14. Enable CMake Tools (*Note* You may need to right-click and Enable Workspace) and reconfigure.
 Select GCC[version] arm-none-eabi installed inside Alpine.
 Probably in /usr/bin.